marcuslehr/NucleoLIS-API/readme.md

 The module provides the following functions: login(), get_all(), get_single(), set_status(), and the generic api_call() function.

-To use the module, first call the login() function
+To use the module, first call the login() function.
+Be sure to include '/api/' at the end of your url, and the password should be stored in a plain text file.
 ```
 import LIS

-# Be sure to include '/api/' at the end of your url and
-# the password should be stored in a plain text file.
 LIS.login(url="https://your.server.com/api/",
           username='user', pass_file='api_pass.txt')
 ```